 The hallmark of the holiday season is gathering around the dinner table for a hearty feast.
-For decades, people have prepared this delicious meal for their loved ones or enjoyed a solo dinner in the comfort of their homes.
-However it is celebrated, long-lasting memories are made to look back on during the winter season.
+For decades, people have prepared these delicious meals for their loved ones or enjoyed a solo dinner in the comfort of their homes.
 To create an unforgettable, holiday experience, people have chosen many different holiday classics to enjoy in their dinner, including roast turkey and baked pies.
 But, what if they were to deviate from the traditional holiday menu for new, mouthwatering options from around the world?

 Aside from apple pie and fruitcake in our American menu, every country has something unique to offer during this season—including soups, luscious desserts, and much more.
 These delectable choices bring unique flavors that will captivate your taste buds with every bite, whether enjoyed alone or with dinner guests.
 Because of the vast amounts of holiday meal options, choosing which platters to cook this year can be a daunting task.
 As you decide which meals to make, you can change it up by using our list of holiday recipes from around the world.

 Bolo Polana (Mozambique)

 The cuisine of Mozambique includes the choice of a luscious, cashew cake called Bolo Polana, commonly prepared during the holidays.
 In Mozambique, it is a staple food for its beautiful blend of mashed potatoes, cashews, vanilla, and other delicious ingredients.
 To prepare the cake, you would mix all these ingredients with flour, egg yolks, and butter in a bowl.
 Afterward, bake the batter in the oven for an hour to form the perfect consistency.
 With every bite, the crust of the cake crumbles in your mouth, bringing all its savory and sweet goodness.
 Because of its meat-free ingredients, vegetarians can enjoy Bolo Polana.